The best (and worst) stock markets of 2016

 Brazil's main exports -- iron ore, oil and soy beans -- also saw major price increases over the course of the year.

 Like many global stock markets, the TSX Composite index in Toronto rallied from a January low and benefited from the so-called Trump bump.
+It's up 17.5% this year.

 Canadian equity strategist Matthew Barasch from RBC Dominion Securities said in November that "the sum total of President-elect Trump's policy proposals would be positive for Canada and Canadian stocks, at least for a time."